fdorg/flashdevelop/FlashDevelop/Bin/Debug/Projects/170 ActionScript 3 - AIR Flex 3 Projector/AIR_readme.txt

 4. Packaging for release:

-	- run 'PackageApp.bat' to only create the AIR setup
+	- run 'bat\PackageApp.bat' to only create the AIR setup